Skip to Content

 What causes high-frequency hearing loss?

-Besides age, a few other common causes include:
+Besides age, a few other common causes of hearing loss include:

 • Noise exposure to loud music at concerts, using power tools, being in loud workplaces, and using earbuds at high volume.